 Each dating from the last quarter of the 19th century

-This model was supplied in several versions.
+This model was supplied in three different versions.
 The most elaborate version has the ability to incline and has rack and pinion coarse focusing.
 The most simple version lacks inclination and rack and pinion focusing.
-The intermediate version can incline and has push-tube coarse focusing.
+The intermediate version can incline and only has push-tube coarse focusing.

 The following catalog description states that since the Faculty of the Harvard Medical School made suggestions for the design of this model, it was given the title the “Harvard Microscope”.